Skip to content

-This policy is applicable to all areas processing patient records containing medical data.
+This policy is applicable to all areas processing prospective patient information and patient records containing medical data.

-This policy applies to all staff, contract medical staff and contractors within the scope, with ultimate oversite by the Information Security Risk & Compliance Manager under approval from the Managing Director.
+This policy applies to all staff, contract medical staff and contractors within the scope.
+This policy is managed and maintained by the Senior Information Risk Officer under approval from the Clinical Services Director & Chief Medical Officer.

-Check4Cancer Ltd is a company registered in England and Wales under company number 8866941 and with a registered office at 1 The Mill, Copley Hill Business Park, Cambridge Road, Cambridge, CB22 3GN (“Check4Cancer”) and includes the following trading names, BOWELHEALTH UK, BREASTHEALTH UK, GENEHEALTH UK, GYNAEHEALTH UK, LUNGHEALTH UK, PROSTATEHEALTH UK, SKINHEALTH UK.
+Check4Cancer Ltd is a company registered in England and Wales under company number 8866941 and with a registered office at Lower Court 3-4, Copley Hill Business Park, Cambridge Road, Cambridge, CB22 3GN (“Check4Cancer”) and includes the following trading names, BOWELHEALTH UK, BREASTHEALTH UK, GENEHEALTH UK, GYNAEHEALTH UK, LUNGHEALTH UK, PROSTATEHEALTH UK, SKINHEALTH UK.

 We may collect, store and use the following kinds of personal information:

-- information that you provide when completing your profile on our websites including your name, address, gender, date of birth, relationship status, health records, employment records & payment details;
+(c) information that you provide when completing your profile on our websites, phone, online chat, or email including your name, address, gender, date of birth, relationship status, health records, employment records & payment details;

-- information relating to any purchase of services or any other transactions that you enter into through our websites, online chat or directly through our contact centre including your name, address, telephone number, email address and card details;
+(f) information relating to any purchase of services or any other transactions that you enter into through our websites, online chat or directly through our contact centre including your name, address, telephone number, email address and payment card details;

-- information that you provide when responding to customer service feedback or complaints.;
+(g) information that you provide when responding to customer service feedback or complaints;

-- medical information related to the results of any screening diagnostic service we provide at your request.
+(j) medical information related to the results of any screening and/ or diagnostic services we provide at your request.

-- we may also record phone calls for the purposes of staff training, mitigation of disputes and the collection of consent from data subjects.
+(k) we may also record phone calls for the purposes of staff training, mitigation of disputes and the evidence of consent from data subjects.